-The development of environmental flow (artificial flooding) schemes is vital for the maintenance of the delta's and Lake Turkana’s ecosystem services and therefore for the livelihood of most pastoralist people living in temporary settlements (Stevenson and Buffavand 2018; African Resources Working Group 2008).
-While people continue to be dependent on seasonal floods, more permanent housing close to the river also means that people will be increasingly threatened by extreme floods.
-Flood mitigation is crucial, because large floods, as they occurred in August 2020, become particularly destructive and dangerous if people settle permanently in flood-prone areas (Fig. S2 in Online Resource 1).
-It is unclear how far water releases from the dam contributed to the floods.
-In any case, the presence of the dam did not help to avoid such a flood to happen, although this was frequently used as an argument in favour of the dam before construction (Mishra and Kahssay 2015).
-The trade-off between flood benefits and threats has strong implications for the effective management of Gibe III (see, for example, Hoang et al. 2018).
-We stress the importance of an integrated river basin management plan that can ensure the vital ecosystem services for the downstream pastoralist communities while reducing the risk of extreme flooding events.
+The development of environmental flow (artificial flooding) schemes is vital for the maintenance of the Delta's and Lake Turkana’s ecosystem services and therefore for the livelihoods of most pastoralist people living in temporary settlements (African Resources Working Group 2008; Stevenson and Buffavand 2018).
+Annual flood releases have been recommended in the environmental and social impact assessment for Gibe III (GoE & EEPC 2009), however, it is unclear how far they have been put in practice.
+While people continue to be dependent on seasonal floods, more permanent housing close to the River also means that people will be increasingly threatened by extreme floods.
+Flood mitigation is crucial, because large floods, as occurred in August 2020, become particularly destructive and dangerous if people settle permanently in flood-prone areas (Fig. S2 in Online Resource 1).
+The trade-off between flood benefits and threats has important implications for the effective management of Gibe III (see, for example, Hoang et al. 2018).
+We stress the importance of an integrated river basin management plan that can ensure food security for the downstream pastoralist communities while reducing the risk of extreme flooding events.
 This requires proper coordination and an early warning system that is adapted to the specific locations of Dasanech settlements.
-Moreover, the ongoing construction of the new Koysha dam and the large scale irrigation development of Kuraz sugar should be included in the plan.
-For example, integrating the livestock production system with large scale irrigated agriculture is possible (Schlee 2013) and could compensate the loss of dry-season grazing area.(Hodbod et al. 2019a)
+The ongoing construction of the new Koysha dam and the large-scale irrigation development of Kuraz sugar should be included in the integrated river basin management plan.
+For example, integrating the livestock production system with large scale irrigated agriculture is possible (Schlee 2013) and could compensate the loss of dry season grazing areas.
+Another possibility is the transition to employment in large-scale agricultural projects, as being advocated by the government.
+This entails major cultural implications (Hodbod et al. 2019a).